THRIVE – The Town Centre First Heritage Revival Scheme

 THRIVE is a ‘Town Centre First Heritage Revival Scheme’, which falls under Ireland’s two European Regional Development Fund (ERDF) Regional Programmes, to provide €120 million across the local authorities and their citizens to re-imagine town centres and to transform publicly owned vacant or derelict heritage buildings within those town centres through renovation, renewal, and adaptive reuse.
 THRIVE is co-funded by the Government of Ireland and the European Union through the ERDF Northern and Western Regional Programme 2021-27.

 This Town Centre First Heritage Revival Scheme targets towns and regional growth centres seeking to transform publicly owned vacant or derelict heritage buildings within those town centres through renovation, renewal, and adaptive reuse.
 In County Donegal, Letterkenny is the only eligible town that qualifies for this fund.
 The former courthouse building in Letterkenny being a publicly owned, vacant and historic building is eligible to apply for the THRIVE scheme.
 As such, Donegal County Council secured €199,969 in March 2024 under Strand 1 of the THRIVE fund, to develop a shovel-ready capital investment project for the renewal and revival of this the former courthouse building.
-The recently awarded Strand 1 fund, will now support the development of a further funding application in May 2025 of between €2-7m.
-(THRIVE Strand 2).
-This will be a competitive bid, made against other eligible Local Authorities within the Northern and Western Region.
+The Strand 1 Award, supported the preparation and submission of a further funding application under THRIVE Strand 2, submitted in May 2025 for €7million.
+This was a competitive bid, made against other eligible Local Authorities within the Northern and Western Region.

 Click here to view all plans, drawings and supporting information relation to this Part 8 Proposal: https://planning.localgov.ie/en/part-8/application/f58a1fd6-fb3d-11ef-8d01-39390d3d7aac